1921 Sevier Valley earthquake: Destruction

 Damage to chimneys and brick walls from the initial quake was "considerable".
-Over US$100,000 in damages were caused (over US$1.44 million in 2020) by the primary quake.
+Over US$100,000 in damage were caused (over US$1.44 million in 2020) by the primary quake.

 The town of Elsinore, reported sunken foundations, damaged roofs from collapsing chimneys and brick walls, and brick, adobe, and stone buildings were significantly damaged.
 More than half of the residences in the town were seriously damaged, a dozen were damaged enough to be condemned, and most residences received some cracking and plaster damage.
 The newly built schoolhouse had walls collapse and a damaged roof, causing it to have to be rebuilt.
 Damage in Monroe included collapsed pipe trenches, cracked buildings, and the hot springs at the town turned "blood red" from iron oxide.
 Large boulders were dislodged and some landslides were reported in canyons near Monroe.

 The first major aftershock—in the evening on the same day—did further damage to structures, especially those already affected by the primary quake.
 Structures in Monroe received significantly more damage from this aftershock.
 Damage was also reported in Richfield.

 On 1 October, the second major aftershock destroyed many of the damaged buildings, including a paint store in Elsinore.
-It also caused new damage to undamaged buildings, and caused previously-damaged buildings to be completely destroyed.
+It also caused new damage to undamaged buildings, and caused previously damaged buildings to be completely destroyed.
 More large boulders were dislodged and additional landslides were caused in various canyons near the affected towns.
 Monroe was especially hard hit, with almost all chimneys being destroyed and many buildings being damaged beyond repair.
 A man seated high on a bank of a river was thrown down to the edge of the river, the hot springs were discolored by iron oxide again, and the Monroe City Hall was "shattered".

 No people were killed in the quake, though at least two were injured by falling bricks or plaster.